 In 1957 Mtshali was recruited into the South African Communist Party (SACP) by Stephen Dlamini, M.P.
 Naicker, Wilson Cele and Harry Gwala.
 The following year he joined the ANC.
 In 1961 Mtshali was part of the Congress Alliance’s group which founded uMkhonto weSizwe (MK).
 He was elected as a member of the command structure of MK’s Natal underground.
-In July 1962 Mtshali left South Africa and went into exile.
-He was sent to both the Soviet Union and Cuba to receive training.
+In July 1962 Mtshali left South Africa and went into exile to join uMkhonto weSizwe (MK) in 1962 without being able to inform or say goodbye to his wife or children.
+Eight years later, without having had any contact, his wife died.
+He was sent to the Union of Soviet Socialist Republics (USSR) and Cuba to receive military training.
 On his return Mtshali became Chief of Personnel in MK in Tanzania.
 During this time Mtshali worked closely with Moses Kotane transporting military hardware from Tanzania into the Zambezi valley in Zambia.

 In 1964/5 Mtshali became the first editor of Dawn magazine, a position he held until 1969.
 During this time Mtshali helped found the ANC’s intelligence division.
 With his intelligence work and responsibility for rescue operations he assisted in the Wankie and Sipolilo Campaigns of 1967.
 During this time Mtshali led a group of 12 MK and Zimbabwe African People’s Union (ZAPU) cadres to rescue a section of the Luthuli Detachment that had been surrounded by Rhodesian forces.
 The group crossed the river in three dinghies, however, on the way two boats capsized with most of the occupants being attacked by crocodiles.
 In 1971 he was elected into the central committee of the SACP.
 In the same year he began serving as the ANC’s Chief Representative in Tanzania, a position he retained until 1976.
 During this time he also spent two terms at the Party School in the Soviet Union.